Slovakia entry requirements for Austria passport holders

 |---|---|---|

-| Valid passport Must be valid for the entire stay in Slovakia | Your Austrian passport needs to be valid for the entire time you plan to be in Slovakia.
-Since you're entering the Schengen zone, the 90/180-day rule applies across all Schengen countries, not just Slovakia. | Required |
+| Valid passport Must be valid for the entire stay in Slovakia | Your Austrian passport needs to be valid for the whole time you're in Slovakia.
+Since you're entering the Schengen zone, the 90/180-day rule applies across all Schengen countries — not just Slovakia.
+Airlines at Vienna and Bratislava check this before boarding. | Required |

-| Return or onward ticket Proof of departure from Schengen area | Immigration officers at Slovak borders routinely ask for a return or onward ticket showing you'll leave the Schengen zone within 90 days.
-Have a printed or digital copy ready — budget airlines often check this at check-in too. | Recommended |
+| Return or onward ticket Proof of departure from the Schengen area | Immigration officers at Bratislava Airport and land borders from Austria routinely ask for a return or onward ticket.
+Have a printed or digital copy showing you leave the Schengen zone within 90 days.
+Budget airlines like Ryanair also check this at check-in. | Required |

 What happens at the border